Back to articles list Articles Cookbook

 Recursive Queries and Common Table Expressions

 In relational databases, it’s common to have tables representing hierarchies of data like employee-manager, part-subpart, or parent-child.
-To traverse these hierarchies in any direction (from top to bottom or from bottom to top), databases use a construct called recursive CTEs.
+To traverse these hierarchies in any direction (from top to bottom or from bottom to top), databases use a construct called recursive common table expressions (recursive CTEs).

 RECURSIVE is a reserved word to define a CTE for traversing a recursive data structure.
 The form of the recursive query is like this: